-Beauty and roses go hand-in-hand.
-So do rose health and proper pruning.
-Without proper pruning, the life span, production, and growth of your roses could be negatively affected, leading to emaciated English roses, shoddy shrubs, and hapless hybrid teas.
+There are many varieties of roses – each adding a touch of elegance to your home and garden.
+These prickly beauties are known to be tricky to prune but it’s pertinent to their appearance and, most importantly, their health.
+Without proper pruning, the life span, production, and growth of your roses could be negatively affected, leading to emaciated English roses, shoddy shrubs, or hapless hybrid teas.

-Lucky for you, this complete guide features everything you could possibly need to know about how to prune roses so your flowers stay beautiful and plentiful.
+Learn everything you need to know about pruning your roses so they remain beautiful and plentiful.

 Why Prune a Rose Bush?